 Most Tennessee Tech Pre-PA students begin in the Pre-Physician Assistant Program (non-degree) and later declare a major to complete a Bachelor's degree.
 PA schools accept any major, so students are encouraged to explore a major according to his/her interests and strengths.

-- TTU Courses for the TBR General Education Core Requirements
+- TN Tech Courses for the TBR General Education Core Requirements

 - Requirements for a Tennessee Tech degree

 - Tennessee Academy of Physician Assistants (TNPA)